-Mildred H. Smoot McCall/SHS Class of '45 Memorial Endowed Scholarship at DCC.
-The recipient is enrolled in either full-time or parttime as a program-placed student in a transfer program.
+Mildred H. Smoot McCall/SHS Class of '45 Memorial Endowed Scholarship

-Established in August 2002 by Robert McCall in memory of his wife, this scholarship will be awarded to a first or second-year student who has maintained at least a 2.50 GPA while in high school and during the first year
+Established in August 2002 by Robert McCall in memory of his wife, this scholarship will be awarded to a first or second-year student who has maintained at least a 2.50 GPA while in high school and during the first year at DCC.
+The recipient is enrolled in either full-time or part-time as a program-placed student in a transfer program.

-McGovern Endowed General Excellency Award
+McGovern Endowed General Excellency Award (Graduation Scholarship)